angomezu/Cloud-Based-BI-ETL-Automation-for-Real-Estate-Company/README.md

 +----------------+      +-------------------------+      +--------------------+      +------------------+
 ```

+---
+### Database and Reporting Structure

+The data from these webhooks feeds a structured reporting system in Power BI.
+The ecosystem is designed as follows:

+* **Database Tables**: Each office has three primary tables that are populated by the webhooks:
+    * `lead_created`: This table logs an entry whenever a new lead is created for the first time.
+    * `step_changed`: A new row is added to this table every time an action or status change is applied to an existing lead, creating a complete event history.
+    * `client_folder_created`: This table tracks the creation of new folders, which typically represent a new real estate agent who will manage a portfolio of leads.

+* **Power BI Reports**: The real-time data from these tables is surfaced in Power BI through two distinct reports for each office:
+    * **Agent Report**: Provides individual sellers with a detailed view of their personal KPIs and lead portfolio.
+    * **Manager Report**: Offers a broader set of KPIs for the entire office, including both individual agent performance and overall team metrics.

 ### 1. ETL & API Synchronization

 The ETL process is responsible for both the initial historical data load and the ongoing daily synchronization of new data.